agentlang-ai/agentlang-docs/docs/tutorial.md

 # Advanced Tutorial

 So far we have explored the AI-oriented capabilities of Agentlang.
 But Agentlang is not just a wrapper for programming with intelligent agents.
 It's a fully-capable programming language suitable for developing any complex business application.
-Agentlang's declarative nature allows developers to specify solutions to a problem as high-level specifications or "models", while the language runtime takes care of all incidental complexities like talking to a database and integrating with external REST APIs or libraries.
+Agentlang's declarative nature allows developers to specify solutions to a problem as high-level "models", while the language runtime takes care of all incidental complexities like talking to a database and integrating with external REST APIs or libraries.

-In this section, first we will have a quick look at Agentlang's modelling capabilities.
-Then we will see how agents can be programmed to make use of the business-model to solve advanced use-cases.
+In this tutorial, we will first have a quick look at Agentlang's modelling capabilities.
+Then we will see how agents can be programmed to make use of the business-model to solve some advanced use-cases.

 ## Entities

-Assume that the company you works for needs to keep track of information about all its customers.
+Assume that your company needs to keep track of information about all its customers.
 It should be possible to persist customer records in a database and it should be possible to list all customers, or retrieve information about a specific customer, given some identifier, like the customer's email address.
 It should also be possible to list customers belonging to one of the categories - "premium" or "standard".
-All this is solved by the following Agentlang program:
+All these requirements are satisfied by the following Agentlang program:

 ```clojure
 (component :MyCompany)